metagenome-atlas/atlas/README.md

 # Quick Start

-Three commands to start analyzing your metagenome data:
+Three commands to start analysing your metagenome data:
 ```
     conda install -c bioconda -c conda-forge metagenome-atlas #may not yet be ready see below
     atlas init --db-dir databases path/to/fastq/files
     atlas run
 ```
 All databases and dependencies are installed on the fly in the directory `db-dir`.
-You want to run this three commands on the example_data on the GitHub repo.
+You want to run these three commands on the example_data on the GitHub repo.
-If you have more time, then  we recommend you to configure atlas according to your needs.
+If you have more time, then we recommend you configure atlas according to your needs.
   - check the `samples.tsv`
   - edit the `config.yaml`
   - run atlas on any cluster system